 Radiation therapy can reduce pain by shrinking a tumor.
 And for cancer that has spread to the bones, walking and moving around may be less painful.footnote 1

 Radiation therapy is used to control pain when a growing tumor invades or interferes with normal tissues, such as bones, nerves, or other organs.

 Radiation therapy can reduce pain.
-Often only a single treatment is needed to relieve pain.
+One or more treatments may be needed to relieve pain.